Ali3nSVK/ReleaseNotesGenerator/README.md

 * Requires SVN installed and set up in PATH.
   * Does not require checkouts or local working copies.
 * Outputs HTML formatted report.
-* Outlook interop for direct email preparation
+* Outlook interop for direct email preparation.
 * JSON config for repo and options setup.

 ## Usage